How to write a formal IELTS letter

 The bag is a 20-inch, charcoal gray, hard side Samsonite suitcase.
 It has four wheels and there is a black leather luggage tag bearing my contact information.
 Inside the bag, I have two pairs of shoes, several items of clothing including three men's dress shirts and two pairs of trousers.

 I am extremely disappointed that I have not been contacted by any representatives of your airline and even more so by the failure to return my suitcase.
 I would like some information regarding the whereabouts of my bag as soon as possible as the personal items in the suitcase are of great importance to me.
 I was informed by the airline representative that I may be entitled to monetary compensation in the event my suitcase is not found.
 Please inform me regarding this matter.

 I thank you in advance and look forward to hearing from you.

 The letter covers each bullet point fully, providing details as needed.
 The information is relevant and satisfies the task instructions.
 The language in the letter is appropriately formal and begins with Dear Sir or Madam

-The vocabulary used in the letter is sophisticated and natural.
-There is a wide range of lexical items used, including less common collocations.
+used in the letter is sophisticated and natural.
+There is a wide range of lexical items used throughout the whole letter, including less common collocations.